-The Department of Geology maintains and operates a scanning electron microscope (SEM) that is available to the DMS personnel.
+The Departments of Geology and Biology maintain and operate scanning electron microscopes (SEM) which are available to the DMS personnel.
 Additionally, DMS researchers have access to the SEM maintained and operated by the Faculty of Natural Sciences of UPR Río Piedras.